Chocolate-Dipped Strawberry Meringue Roses

 - Place sugar and strawberries in a food processor; process until powdery.
 Add gelatin; pulse to blend.

 - Beat egg whites on medium speed until foamy, adding vanilla if desired.
 Gradually add gelatin mixture, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.

-- Cut a small hole in the tip of a pastry bag or in a corner of a food-safe plastic bag; insert a #1M star tip.
+- Cut a small hole in the tip of a pastry bag; insert a #1M star tip.
 Transfer meringue to bag.
-Pipe 2-in. roses 1-1/2 in. apart onto parchment paper-lined baking sheets.
+Pipe 2-in. roses 1-1/2 in. apart onto parchment-lined baking sheets.

-- Bake 40-45 minutes or until set and dry.
+- Bake until set and dry, 40-45 minutes.
 Turn off oven (do not open oven door); leave meringues in oven 1-1/2 hours.
 Remove from oven; cool completely on baking sheets.

 - Remove meringues from paper.
 Dip bottoms in melted chocolate; allow excess to drip off.
 Place on waxed paper; let stand until set, about 45 minutes.
 Store in an airtight container at room temperature.

 Nutrition Facts1 cookie: 33 calories, 1g fat (1g saturated fat), 0 cholesterol, 9mg sodium, 6g carbohydrate (5g sugars, 0 fiber), 1g protein.
 Diabetic Exchanges: 1/2 starch.